cfkubo/rmq-workshop/k8s/readme.md

 Use the above default username password  or the user you have created

-### Deploy Producers and Consumer Applications - Leveraging RabbitMQ PerfTest
+### LAB 4: Deploy Producers and Consumer Applications - Leveraging RabbitMQ PerfTest

 #### RMQPerf Test on k8s: